 - Little Penguins / korora (aka Little Blue Penguins) are the world’s smallest penguins and research has shown that the population on Matiu/Somes is thriving and growing.
 It’s highly unusual to see them during the day, though, as they’re usually either at sea or in their burrows.

-Even less likely but perhaps worth mentioning is the chance of seeing a dolphin or whale in Wellington Harbour.
-I have never managed to spot one, but I live in hope!
+I have never managed to spot one, but every now and again there are sightings of dolphins and whales in Wellington Harbour!
 This Facebook Group is the go-to place for tips on sightings.

 History on Matiu/Somes